zoonman/nanodds/README.md

 - TX
 - Mode
   * Single press - switches type of modulation
-  * Press & hold when is booting - opens Settings menu (use Encoder to navigate and change the values, use Encoder button to activate the menu item and rotate to change, second click will return focus)
+  * Press & hold when is booting - opens Settings mainMenu (use Encoder to navigate and change the values, use Encoder button to activate the mainMenu item and rotate to change, second click will return focus)

 - VFO